 Our Mission: To educate, mentor, assist, inspire, support and promote beekeeping in the state of Florida and beyond.

 7:00 pm - 9:00 pm

-Everywhere else in the country is preparing their hives for winter.
-We'll discuss the things we do differently in Florida for winter prep and maintenance, along with what to expect from our bees until Spring!
-We'll also discuss feeding and treating, and when to do each of those.
+We'll cover the rules you need to follow to stay inside the lines when keeping your bees.
+This will be both the official, documented law (with links for later reference!) and general guidelines for what works best in Florida to keep healthy, calm bees.
 This will be followed with general round table conversation, and club maintenance conversations (8:00 pm - 9:00 pm).
-We will discuss upcoming shift change for President/Vice President/Secretary/Apiary Management, along with suggestions for how next year can be better.
+We will discuss upcoming shift change for club management positions, along with suggestions for how next year can be better.
 There may be a raffle for items in inventory, along with examples and discussion about basic beekeeping equipment.
 We'll be in the Azalea Room (first door past the restrooms on your left).
 We'd love to have you join us!

 (tentative, weather permitting; watch this post for updates)

 Hands-on workshop at 8:00am: this is the "tentative" part.
 There's a 20% chance of rain, so we may harvest this honey early for the later part.
 If there is time, we can perform varroa count samples (both sugar and alcohol shake methods), with demonstrations!
 We'll try to make this part quick: we know the part you really want to do!